KittyGiraudel/sass-guidelines/index.md

 At the end of the day, if there is one thing I'd like you to get from this whole styleguide, it is that Sass should be kept as simple as it can be.

 Believe me, I know what Sass is capable of.
-I am the guy who implemented [bitwise operators][sassybitwise], [iterators and generators][sassyiteratorsgenerators] and [a JSON parser][sassyjson] in Sass, so trust me I am well aware of what one can do with this preprocessor.
+I am the guy who implemented [bitwise operators][sassybitwise], [iterators and generators][sassyiteratorsgenerators] and [a JSON parser][sassyjson] in Sass, so trust me when I say I am well aware of what one can do with this preprocessor.

 Meanwhile, CSS is a simple language.
 Sass being intended to write CSS, it should not get much more complex than regular CSS.
-The [KISS principle][kiss_principle] (Keep It Simple Stupid) is key here and takes over the [DRY principle][dry_principle] (Don't Repeat Yourself).
+The [KISS principle][kiss_principle] (Keep It Simple Stupid) is key here and may even take over the [DRY principle][dry_principle] (Don't Repeat Yourself) in some circumstancies.

 Sometimes, it's better repeating a bit to keep the code maintainable rather than building a top-heavy, unwieldy, unnecessarily complicated system that is completely unmaintainable because too complex.

 # Syntax & formatting

-If you ask me the very first thing a styleguide should do is describe the usual guidelines to write code.
+If you ask me, the very first thing a styleguide should do is describe the usual guidelines to write code.
 When several actors are involved in writing CSS on the same projects, it is only a matter of time before one of them start doing things his own way.
-Code guidelines are not only meant to prevent that, but also helps reading and updating the code by making it look consistent.
+Code guidelines are not only meant to prevent that, but also help reading and updating the code by making it look consistent.

 Roughly, we want (shamelessly inspired by [CSS Guidelines](http://cssguidelin.es/#syntax-and-formatting)):